jfeferman/SearchMDB/README.md

 The front end is structured by grouping progressively more complex components, in the following order:

- - atoms: atomic components that are the simplest units of UI
+ - atoms: atomic components that are the simplest units of UI;
- - molecules: groups of atoms
+ - molecules: groups of atoms;
- - organisms: groups of molecules
+ - organisms: groups of molecules;
  - pages: groups of organisms, representing a full page or route.

 This structure allows component reuse and to easily compose multiple views.